Test Prep Courses

 TUSD Scholarships (Fall and Spring Semesters Only)

-UA THINK TANK and TUSD are proud to announce that for the fifth year, prep course scholarships will be available to TUSD students who qualify for free and reduced lunch.
-If you meet the eligibility, you can receive a full prep course scholarship ($350 value).
-UA THINK TANK and TUSD will sponsor the registration!
+THINK TANK and TUSD are proud to announce that for the sixth year, prep course scholarships will be available to TUSD students who qualify for free and reduced lunch.
+If you meet the eligibility, you can receive a full prep course scholarship which includes two private tutoring sessions (up to a $400 value).
+THINK TANK and TUSD will sponsor the registration!
 Scholarships are available on a first-come, first-serve basis.
 Only one scholarship per student will be granted.
-To register, please download this form and have your school counselor, teacher, or administrator complete and send it back to us.
+To register, please download this form and have your school counselor, teacher, or administrator complete and email it back to us.

 Frequently Asked Questions